- Biological Inventions

 In a major decision, the Intellectual Property Appellate Board (IPAB) on 1st June 2012 has revoked a patent IN214388 under section 57, 59 and 64(1)(e)(f) of Indian Patent Act, 1970.
 In this article, we would discuss certain aspects related to outcome of decision and some arguments put forth by the respondent during the trail.

 The country’s top patent tribunal, IPAB, has ruled in favor of revoking a patent issued to SHRI.
 SOMASUNDARAM RAMKUMAR which relates to a Mobile Telephone with a plurality of Simcards allocated to different communication networks marking a victory for the Spice Mobiles Ltd and M/s.
 Samsung India Electronics Pvt.
 Ltd. in a long intellectual property battle.
-The copy of the decision made by IPAB can be accessed here.

 A brief summary of the decision: